-During the initial stages of development, the embryo is contained in a layer of proteins that protects it until it reaches the blastocyst stage of development, which typically occurs after five days of fertilization.
-In order for the embryo to successfully implant into the uterine lining, it must hatch out of this protective protein layer and attach to the walls of the uterus.
+In its earliest stages, an embryo is contained in a layer of proteins that protects it (the zona pellicuda).
+In order for the embryo to successfully implant into the uterine lining, it must hatch out of this protective layer and attach to the walls of the uterus.

-Who is a candidate?
+Who is a candidate for assisted hatching?

 What is the procedure for assisted hatching?

 Assisted hatching is usually performed during the third day of embryo development with the use of a microscope.
 The procedure takes immense skill and care by the technician.
 The embryo may be treated by one of the following techniques to create an opening in the zona pellicuda: